silentsoundz/finale-phase-2/part-4/quiz.md

 - What is the PATH environment variable used for in UNIX systems?
-   -it is used every time we run a command in the terminal.
+   - it is used every time we run a command in the terminal.

 - On a UNIX computer, how do you stop a running process?
    - `Ctrl-C` if this doesn't work you need to get the PID.
 This can be done by using the top command to locate the process.
 Then you can run the kill command</br>